 Watching the Bill Gates Ted Talk a few years back had sowed the seed in my mind that pandemics are not only perfectly possible but pretty much inevitable.
 Viruses mutate all the time and, despite being against international law, the potential of biological weapons is so huge that you have to expect nation states are at the very least researching them.
 It seemed only a matter of time before a disease would emerge that posed an existential threat to the human race.

-But, in the weeks that followed my initial post, more data on Covid-19 emerged.
+But, in the weeks that followed my initial post, more data on Covid-19 came in.
 With hindsight it’s clear that Covid-19 wasn’t as deadly as many feared.
-It’s not even in the same ballpark.
+In fact, it’s not even in the same ballpark.

 Flattening the curve